-Coffee vs. Tea: Which Is Better for You?
+Tea vs. Coffee: Which Is Better for You?

 Posted on January 17 2020

 If you’re reading this on our blog, then you really must trust us.
 Obviously we’re a tea company, so we have a slight bias towards the beverage.
 But truthfully, the Stash Tea team is stacked with coffee lovers as well.
-So when it comes to the discussion of coffee versus tea, we are here for it. 👏🏼👏🏼👏🏼
+So when it comes to the discussion of tea vs coffee, we are here for it. 👏🏼👏🏼👏🏼

-Which Is Better for Me?
-Tea or Coffee?
+Which Is Better For You?
+Tea Or Coffee?

-- It’s easier to avoid negative side effects from caffeine overconsumption.
+- It’s easier to avoid the negative side effects of caffeine overconsumption.
 This is because your cup of tea will (likely) have less caffeine on average than your cup of coffee.
-Sort of like a built in way to better monitor your intake.
+Sort of like a built-in way to better monitor your intake.

 - There are so many flavors of tea to choose from!
 Options are truly endless.